k4sh4n1/research/proposal.md

 * Novel predictive tools based on physical systems theory
 * Improved understanding of financial markets through physical systems

 The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [1].
 Also, it discusses about a physicist-run hedge fund that earned `2478.6%` over the course of the 1990s.
 Financial industry has been using physical models to effectively figure out the financial behavior.
-There are some academic studies carried out, but systematic investigation of structural dynamics remains absent.
+There are some academic studies carried out, but systematic investigation of structural dynamics remains mostly absent.

 ## Background